-Most companies utilize software known as Applicant Tracking Systems (or ATS) to sort, filter, and rank their job applicants.
-This means that a hiring manager probably isn’t looking at every resume that gets submitted.
-Instead, they’re searching for keywords and allowing the system to compile a list of top candidates.
-If you’re applying through an online job board, you’re applying through an ATS, and optimizing your keywords is critical to your success.
+Well, most companies use software known as Applicant Tracking Systems (or ATS) to organize and filter job candidates.
+This means that a hiring manager might not look at every resume that gets submitted.
+Instead, they can use an ATS to search for candidates by keywords, skills, or other important factors.
+If you’re applying through an online job board, you’re applying through an ATS, and optimizing your resume is critical to your success.

 This is the Jobscan resume scanning tool.
 To get started, enter your resume and the job description for the position you’re applying for.

 You can upload your resume file or paste in the text.
 Next, paste in the job description.

 This is the match report.
 It shows the match rate for this specific job.
 Don’t worry if this number is low.
 Jobscan will help you optimize your resume for a higher score.
 We recommend a Match Rate of 75% or higher.

 To ensure that you’re getting tailored advice, add the url from the company website for the job you’re applying for.
 The Jobscan system will automatically detect which ATS that company is using and give you guidance on how to optimize your resume accordingly.

 Improve your score by addressing as many red x’s as possible.
 The Jobscan tool mimics an ATS, so if it can’t read your contact info, dates, or education, that means an ATS won’t be able to either.

 If you’re not sure why your resume text isn’t being properly read by the system, view the Formatting tips and make sure you aren’t using any unapproved features.
 Jobscan offers free ATS-friendly resume templates that you can edit in Microsoft Word or Google Docs.
 You can also use our free resume builder to build a resume that’s optimized for any ATS in minutes.